nemo256/archNemoLive/README.md

-# ArchNemo ISO generator
+# ArchNemo Live ISO

-This is a custom arch ISO generator to build my own setup and configure it as much as possible to meet my needs!
+This is a live iso to test the archNemo profile.